-The Hypertext Transfer Protocol (HTTP) is used by clients such as web browsers to talk to servers in order to load websites.
-The performance of HTTP is an important factor when it comes to loading web pages quickly and efficiently.
+The Hypertext Transfer Protocol (HTTP) is used by clients, such as web browsers, to talk to servers in order to load websites.
+HTTP performance is an important factor when it comes to loading web pages quickly and efficiently.

-HTTP is a well established protocol that has several versions, with each adding features that improve performance over the older one.
+HTTP is a well established protocol that has several versions, and each version adds features that improve performance over the older one.
 HTTP/1.1 and HTTP/2 are widely deployed on the Internet today and rely on TCP and optionally TLS.
-HTTP/3 is a new version that runs over the new transport protocol .
-It is in the final stages of standardization in the Internet Engineering Task Force (IETF) QUIC Working Group.